Natural resonance theory: Resonance structures and bond order of regium bonds

 In 2019, Zheng et al., used NRT at the wB97XD level in the GENBO 6.0W program to generate natural Lewis resonance structures and calculate the bond orders of regium bond interactions between phosphonates and metal halides MX (M = Cu, Ag, Au; X = F, Cl, Br).
 In a regium bond interaction, electron donors participate in a charge transfer to the metal species.
 Results of this analysis are shown in the following figures and tables.

 In the case of H3PO:· · · MX complexes, these results indicate that ωI is “the best natural Lewis structure” and the lone pair of electrons on the oxygen atom interact with a MX sigma antibonding orbital.

 Zheng et al., also analyzed MX interactions with trans- and cis-phosphinuous acid to compare the electron donating abilities of phosphorus and oxygen atoms.
 The results above demonstrate that when phosphorus acts as the electron donor the weights of ωI and ωII are similar.
 This is indicative of 3-center 4-electron bonding models.
-Despite greater mixing, ωII is determined to be the best natural Lewis structure for the both the trans- and cis- complexes, with CuBr and AgBr as the only exceptions.
+Despite greater mixing, ωII is determined to be the best natural Lewis structure for both the trans- and cis- complexes, with CuBr and AgBr as the only exceptions.
 Researchers explain that this result is consistent with analyses showing the preference for phosphorus to form covalent interactions.
 Overall, "the degree of covalency for P–M bonds decreases in the order of F> Cl > Br, Au > Cu > Ag, while the degree of noncovalent for O–M bonds, there is an increase according to F < Cl < Br, Au < Cu < Ag in the entire family."